MarcDescrimes/ving/README.txt

     By default, ving deduces the file type from the suffix of the file name set with -o The following file types are supported: png, jpeg, bmp, tiff, pdf.
     If another file type is specified, ving outputs a png file.
-    Note: Heatmap visualizations look better in png and tiff.
+    Note: Heatmap visualizations appear to be better in png and tiff.

 -R/--resolution <integer>
     Sets the resolution of the output, in dot per inch.
 Default is 72.